Richard Jessup: Biography

-Mr. Jessup spent his early years in and out of a local orphanage before running away to sea as a merchant seaman.
+Jessup spent his early years in and out of a local orphanage before running away to sea as a merchant seaman.
 In an interview in 1970, he said that he had read himself around the world, ferreting out English-language bookshops at each port of call and reading a book a day while at sea.
 During this time, he copied War and Peace on a typewriter while afloat, corrected all the errors, then threw the work over the side.
 In 1948, he left the sea behind and began a career as a full-time writer, averaging 10 hours a day at the typewriter.
 He designed and built a home in Connecticut, where he lived until moving to Florida a few years ago.

-Several of his novels drew upon his experiences at sea; one of them, Sailor, about a youth who signs on as a merchant seaman and sails around the world, was described in The New York Times as a seafaring novel written with salt spray and affection.
+Several of his novels drew upon his experiences at sea; one of them, Sailor, about a youth who signs on as a merchant seaman and sails around the world, was described in The New York Times as a seafaring novel "written with salt spray and affection".

-Mr. Jessup wrote more than 60 books, most of them paperback originals about crime (A Rage to Die), detectives (Cry Passion), Indians (Comanche Vengeance) and adventure (The Deadly Duo, about an American reporter who tries to foil a murder on the Riviera).
+Jessup wrote more than 60 books, most of them paperback originals about crime (A Rage to Die), detectives (Cry Passion), Indigenous Americans (Comanche Vengeance) and intrigue (The Deadly Duo, made into a 1962 film).
 He wrote under several pseudonyms, including Richard Telfair, and he also wrote radio shows and television scripts.
-Book Becomes a Movie.

-His best-known work, The Cincinnati Kid, published in 1964 in hardcover and later made into a motion picture with Steve McQueen, Edward G. Robinson, Ann Margaret and Tuesday Weld, was highly praised in The Times.
-Mr. Jessup has brilliantly enlarged the microcosm of the gambling table, to make it a genuine setting for a novel, said the reviewer.
-Within its circle, men act out, again and again, their commitment against the gratuitousness and terror of fate.
+His best-known work, The Cincinnati Kid, published in 1964 in hardcover and later made into a motion picture, was highly praised in The New York Times: "Mr. Jessup has brilliantly enlarged the microcosm of the gambling table, to make it a genuine setting for a novel," said the reviewer.
+"Within its circle, men act out, again and again, their commitment against the gratuitousness and terror of fate.
 Some turn into machines that bleed inside.
-And others come to know finally that they are human beings.
+And others come to know finally that they are human beings."

-Mr. Jessup attributed much of his outlook to a chance meeting with Albert Camus in Marsailles in 1945, during which they drank together for hours and the philosopher impressed upon the 20-year-old seaman his existential philosophy.
+Jessup attributed much of his outlook to a chance meeting with Albert Camus in Marsailles in 1945, during which they drank together for hours and the philosopher impressed upon the 20-year-old seaman his existential philosophy.

-Mr. Jessup wrote the book and the screenplay for Chuka, about the lone survivor of a massacre by Arapahoe Indians in the 1870s.
-The movie starred Rod Taylor, Ernest Borgnine and John Mills.
-Mr. Jessup also wrote Foxway, a novel published in 1971 about a psychologically distraught young combat veteran of Vietnam.
-His last novel, Threat, published 1981, also dealt with a Vietnam veteran, this one who was working his way through Columbia University by robbing bookies in an effort to raise ransom money for his twin brother, a prisoner of the North Vietnamese.
+Jessup wrote the book and the screenplay for Chuka, about the lone survivor of a massacre by Arapahos in the 1870s.
+Jessup also wrote Foxway, a novel published in 1971 about a psychologically distraught young combat veteran of the Vietnam War.
+His last novel, Threat, published in 1981, also dealt with a Vietnam veteran, one who was working his way through Columbia University by robbing bookies in an effort to raise ransom money for his twin brother, a prisoner of the North Vietnamese.